What Is “Super Straight” Sexuality? A Coded Name For Transphobia

 Claiming to be a movement that represents a new sexual orientation, Super Straight is supposed to be a designation for people who are so straight that they can’t possibly be attracted to a trans person.
 It gained a growing ubiquity this week, mainly because of how quickly and aggressively its posts and hashtags are being chased off social media platforms.

-On Tuesday, the Super Straight subreddit was banned from Reddit for “promoting hate towards marginalized or vulnerable groups.”
-On TikTok, all that remains of the movement are videos using #superstraights — a hashtag that’s actually used on videos that criticize and parody the movement, as well as host necessary conversations about transphobia.
+On Tuesday, the Super Straight subreddit was banned from Reddit for “promoting hate towards marginalised or vulnerable groups.”
+On TikTok, all that remains of the movement are videos using #superstraights — a hashtag that’s actually used on videos that criticise and parody the movement, as well as host necessary conversations about transphobia.
 These videos have collectively amassed over 3 million views.
 Meanwhile, the original hashtag — “#superstraight” — doesn’t yield any results.
-Instead, a message from TikTok explains that “this phrase may be associated with behavior or content that violates our guidelines.”
+Instead, a message from TikTok explains that “this phrase may be associated with behaviour or content that violates our guidelines.”

 There’s more to the Super Straight movement than just being super-straight and selling merch, though: It also stands against cancel culture and appears intentionally committed to co-opting elements of LGBTQ+ discourse in a weird attempt to Uno-reverse criticism.
 By calling Super Straight sexuality, tagging the letters “SS” to the front of the LGBTQ acronym, bearing a flag, and explaining that, since Super Straight is a sexual orientation, it is not transphobic, Super Straights hope to confound the “blue-haired girls” who would argue that not being attracted to trans people does not make you part of an oppressed identity group.